jmhmaxsat/RASLite/README.md

 make
 ```

-An executable file called RASLite will now be available in the RASLite directory.
+After compilation, an executable file named RASLite will be available in the RASLite directory.
 To run the algorithm, use the following command: `./RASLite instance_name`.

 ## Contact